Kinetic-to-magnetic frustration crossover and linear confinement in the doped triangular $t-J$ model: Supplementary Materials

 In the main text, we have established clear evidence for the existence of linear confining potentials in the doublon doped case by analyzing the dopants energy scaling as a function of $(J/t)^{\alpha}$.
 The vanishing curvature for $\alpha = \nicefrac{2}{3}$ constitutes strong affirmation for the applicability of the string picture, which predicts a scaling of the form

 for $J/t \ll 1$.
 Results for the doublon doped system are shown in Fig.~\ref{fig:Escaling_supp}~(a), cf. Fig.~\ref{fig:gs}~(c) in the main text.

 The hole doped case is shown in Fig.~\ref{fig:Escaling_supp}~(b).
 The data for the hole doped system is seen to be more consistent with $\alpha=1$, whereby the energies plotted against $(J/t)^{2/3}$ shows noticeable negative curvature.
-As argued in the main text, we speculate that higher order terms $\mathcal{O}(J/t)$ in Eq.\eqref{eq:gst_E_scaling_supp} may contribute stronger to the hole's energy, making it more difficult to isolate a possible $\alpha = \nicefrac{2}{3}$ contribution.
+As argued in the main text, we speculate that higher order terms $\mathcal{O}(J/t)$ in Eq.~\eqref{eq:gst_E_scaling_supp} may contribute stronger to the hole's energy, making it more difficult to isolate a possible $\alpha = \nicefrac{2}{3}$ contribution.
 Finite size effects might further lead to pronounced influences on the observed energies, such that we can not rule out a scaling of the form Eq.~\eqref{eq:gst_E_scaling_supp} in the thermodynamic limit.
 For instance, the close proximity of the y-intercept assuming a scaling of the form $\alpha = \nicefrac{2}{3}$ to the theoretically predicted value $-2\sqrt{5}$ as well as the almost indistinguishable energies of holes and doublons in the regime $(J/t)^{2/3} \sim 0.2 \dots 0.4$ are in strong support of major characteristics of the string theory prediction, Eq.~\eqref{eq:gst_E_scaling_supp}.